Skip to main content

 Visa documents

-• Full quality passport sized photograph of yourself
+• Passport sized photograph of all applicants

-• Birth certificate for each family member (translated)
+• Birth certificate for included children

 • Educational qualification certificates